4nd0r3ss/The-Primal-Launcher/README.md

 Introduction
 ============
-This project aims to transform the long-abandoned FFXIV1.0 in a single player experience for those who want to know this game's rich story and lore.
+This project aims to transform the long-abandoned FFXIV1.0 in a single player experience for those who want to experience this game's rich story and lore.

 Features
 ========